Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 a = objFSO.CopyFile(s, t, True)

-If the source pathname is not found then the program will be aborted with a critical message.
+If the source file (s), is not found, the program halts and displays a critical error message.

 Database RestoreFile() VBScript Code.